-If your child has a cerebral palsy diagnosis, a Waco cerebral palsy lawyer can provide you with support and guidance on handling your child’s condition.
-Call the Birth Injury Lawyers Group today at (800) 222-9529 to discuss how we can help you.
+If your child has a cerebral palsy diagnosis, a Corpus Christi cerebral palsy lawyer can provide you with support and guidance on handling your child’s condition.
+Call the Birth Injury Lawyers Group today to discuss how we can help you.

 For a free legal consultation with Waco Cerebral Palsy lawyer, call 1-800-222-9529

 Cerebral palsy occurs because of brain damage.
 This much is known.
 However, determining why the brain damage occurred, where in the brain it occurred, and if it could have been prevented is more complicated.
 There are many different factors that can lead to brain damage and cerebral palsy, such as: